apache/druid/.github/pull_request_template.md

 - [ ] been self-reviewed.
    - [ ] using the [concurrency checklist](https://github.com/apache/druid/blob/master/dev/code-review/concurrency.md) (Remove this item if the PR doesn't have any relation to concurrency.)
 - [ ] added documentation for new or modified features or behaviors.
-- [ ] a release note entry added to the PR description.
+- [ ] a release note entry in the PR description.
 - [ ] added Javadocs for most classes and all non-trivial methods.
 Linked related entities via Javadoc links.
 - [ ] added or updated version, license, or notice information in [licenses.yaml](https://github.com/apache/druid/blob/master/dev/license.md)
 - [ ] added comments explaining the "why" and the intent of the code wherever would not be obvious for an unfamiliar reader.